Ryan-B1yth/hr-application/README.md

 - A _Config Var_ called `PORT` was created and set to `8000`
 - A second _Config Var_ was created called `CREDS` and set to the contents of the JSON file.

-- The prject was connected to the GitHub repository and deployed.
+- The project was connected to the GitHub repository and deployed.
 <!-- Deployment taken from Code Institute Python template. -->

 - You can view the live site [here](https://company-hr-application.herokuapp.com/).